racompton/arin-roa-request/README.md

 For production, you will need to generate your own public/private key pair to create ROAs.
 This procedure is documented at https://www.arin.net/resources/manage/rpki/roa_request/
 Here’s the procedure to quickly create a ROA in ARIN using your browser:
 Create your public/private key pair using OpenSSL:
-`openssl genrsa -out org keypair.pem 2048`
+`openssl genrsa -out orgkeypair.pem 2048`
 This command generates a ROA Request Generation Key Pair and saves it as a file named orgkeypair.pem.
 `openssl rsa -in orgkeypair.pem -pubout -outform PEM -out org_pubkey.pem` This command extracts the public key from the ROA Request Generation key pair and writes it to a file named `org_pubkey.pem`.